gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###2.0.2
+* Enhancement: new jQuery UI theme version
+* Fixed: Issue #105: Strings inside meta are now translated after using it in logic

 ###2.0.1
 * Fixed: Issue #100: Little bug with the WYSIWYG editor where data is not saved to the database